-PLA vs ABS: These are two of the most commonly used 3D printing filaments.
+PLA vs ABS or ABS vs PLA?
+These are two of the most commonly used 3D printing filaments.

 So, how should you decide between the two when planning a print?
-While PLA and ABS are both very popular, they both have unique properties that make them ideal for different projects.
+While PLA and ABS filament are both very popular, they both have unique properties that make them ideal for different projects.

-In this article, we’ll explain the main differences between PLA and ABS, and break down their diverse properties and uses.
+In this article, we’ll explain the main differences of ABS vs PLA, and break down their diverse properties and uses.

 What is PLA?

 PLA stands for polylactic acid.
 It is a sustainable 3D printing filament made from organic sources.
 As one of the most commonly used 3D printing materials, PLA filament is popular due to its ease of use and lower price point.

 PLA is a standard filament that features an opaque, glossy finish and is commonly used for complex and detailed prints.
 PLA filament is a great starter material for beginners.
 This material is commonly used for prototyping and architectural mockups as it can print difficult or complex features.

 What is ABS filament?

 ABS, which stands for acrylonitrile butadiene styrene, is a thermoplastic filament.
 As opposed to PLA filament, ABS is a bit more technical and may be more challenging for new 3D printing users.
 ABS is a stiff 3D printing material and it is impact and heat resistant.
 Common applications for ABS include end-use tools, moving parts, and parts that have to withstand high mechanical stress.